 Trans-Global Solutions, Inc. ("TGS") has asserted claims against the Authority stemming from delays TGS claims to have incurred in connection with its December 2014 contract for the construction of a container yard at the Authority's Bayport Terminal.
-As of February 2018, TGS has claimed damages in the amount of \$6,873.
-The Authority does not intend to pay the amount sought by TGS and intends to vigorously contest TGS's claims; however, it has not reached any judgment as to the likely outcome or the range of potential loss in the event of litigation.
+TGS has claimed damages in the amount of \$6,873.
+The Port Authority does not intend to pay the amount sought by TGS and intends to vigorously contest TGS's claims; however, it has not reached any judgment as to the likely outcome or the range of potential loss in the event of litigation.

-Notes to the Financial Statements

-For the Years Ended December 31, 2018 and 2017
+Notes to the Financial Statements For the Years Ended December 31, 2019 and 2018 (in thousands)

-(in thousands)